Tips for Photographing Alaska Wildlife

 An inquisitive short-eared owl stares intently while standing on the surface of Alaska’s arctic north slope.
 (Patrick J. Endres / AlaskaPhotoGraphics.com)

-Tip 5) Work with the light
+Tip 5) Master the Light

 Brown bear walks along the shores of Naknek lake just before sunrise in Katmai National Park, Alaska.
 (Patrick J. Endres / AlaskaPhotoGraphics.com)

-Brown bear walks along the shores of Naknek lake just before sunrise in Katmai National Park, Alaska. (© Patrick J. Endres / AlaskaPhotoGraphics.com)
+Brown bear walks along the shores of Naknek lake just before sunrise in Katmai National Park, Alaska. (ยฉ Patrick J. Endres / AlaskaPhotoGraphics.com)

 Brown bear wades in the Brooks river, morning sunrise over the Brooks river and Naknek lake, Katmai National Park, Alaska.
 (Patrick J. Endres / AlaskaPhotoGraphics.com)

-Brown bear wades in the Brooks River, sunrise over the Brooks River and Naknek Lake, Katmai National Park, Alaska. (© Patrick J. Endres / AlaskaPhotoGraphics.com)
+Brown bear wades in the Brooks River, sunrise over the Brooks River and Naknek Lake, Katmai National Park, Alaska. (ยฉ Patrick J. Endres / AlaskaPhotoGraphics.com)

-Tip 6) Use a tripod if necessary
+Tip 6) Use a Tripod Wisely

 a tripod is helpful for photographing Alaska widlife